 * * * * *

-The Risk Averse Stock Index Options Alert advocates a patient, disciplined approach to stock index options trading.
-The overriding objective is limiting one's financial risk.
+© The Risk Averse Alert — Advocating a patient, disciplined approach to stock market investing.
+Overriding objective is limiting financial risk.
 Minimizing investment capital loss is a priority.

 Nothing is set in stone.
 Nor is the stock market's path of least resistance always known.
 More often than not, there are no stock index option positions recommended.